 My grandmother was already old when I was young — and she had been a professional shooter for many years.
 She had boxes of glass negatives that I wish I had now.
 I was fascinated by the big old cameras, the darkroom with the erie glow of its safelights, and mostly the magic of images appearing in trays of smelly chemicals that were seemingly conjured into existence from nowhere.
 And I guess it had a magical affect on me.
 All through primary and secondary school I loved photography and art of any kind.

-Mostly what I learned in my job as a printer was the craft.
+Mostly what I learned in my job as a printer was craft.
 Everything was done by hand.
 I learned what pixel-perfect meant before there were pixels.
 I have always considered the communication business a craft – to me it’s still the same today.
 I don’t really feel very far removed from the people in ancient times carving symbols on stone tablets.
 There’s an element of art and craft to it all.

 One thing led to another and before you know it I was running the Compugraphic computerized typesetting operation at that same printer.
 It was the new frontier of what would later be called the desktop publishing revolution.
-From there I went to work for an ad agency in Racine, then an advertising artist at the Denver Post, on to another printing company and finally to a couple more ad agencies in Kansas.
+From there I went to work for an ad agency in Racine, then as an advertising layout artist at the Denver Post, on to another printing company and finally to a couple more ad agencies in Kansas.
 The last of them I co-founded — and is where I am currently — Callahan Creek.

 Probably the perfect example of that from my earlier, pre-internet years is the bus schedule I designed for the Racine, Wisconsin, transit system.
 If there is anything that can cause people confusion — and maybe stress if you’re in a hurry to get somewhere — it’s trying to decipher a mass transit schedule.
 Designing that transit schedule so that it was as simple and easy to use as possible was a challenge that I took on with the same kind of passion that I have for my UX projects today.
-In 2011 I put some formality behind my interest by earning a UXD Certificate from Rutgers University Advanced Technology Extension.
+In 2011, I put some formality behind my interest by earning a UX Certificate from Rutgers University Advanced Technology Extension.

 Ultimately after all these years in the advertising and marketing communications business, I know that a lot of what we do in this field is just not all that important.
 In fact many times I think our work doesn’t add enough positive value to our culture and society as it should — and can.
 We don’t cure cancer or stop crime or solve poverty and homelessness — although we certainly can help those who do those things communicate about it and promote their work.

 To bring all that down to a much more mundane level — the level of the average person’s daily life, I believe that there is a lot of good I can do as a UX professional.
 Many years ago I heard a speaker say that it’s the accumulation of little frustrations that can sometime send us over the edge.
 He said something like, “You read about ordinary people in the news who snap after they break a shoelace.”
-We are bombarded with so many messages, so much new technology, so many things to learn and remember, so much overload and overkill on every front.
+We are bombarded with so many messages, so much new technology, so many things to learn and remember, so much overload on every front.
 Today, maybe some of our broken shoelaces are websites and apps that don’t work well and just drive us nuts.